QZVTR/Bouncing-Ball-Sim/README.md

  A python program that simulates 2d balls bouncing off each other.
  ## To Run:
  - python main.py False
-   - Needs Argument False or True if you would like the balls to split on contact (not efficient still bugs)
+   - Needs Argument True or False, depending on if you want a new ball to spawn on collision (can become very inefficient)